xbeat/Machine-Learning/README.md

 A DataFrame is a 2-dimensional labeled data structure in Pandas, similar to a spreadsheet or SQL table.
 It's the most commonly used Pandas object, capable of holding various data types in columns.

+## Exploring the Building Blocks of Modern AI

+Multi-layer Perceptron Implementation

+A Multi-layer Perceptron forms the foundation of modern neural networks, implementing forward and backward propagation to learn patterns in data through adjustable weights and biases.
+This implementation demonstrates a basic MLP for binary classification with one hidden layer.

 ## Levels of Measurement in Machine Learning with Python

 Levels of Measurement in Machine Learning